ThisIsNoahEvans/recaptcha-day/README.md

 # reCAPTCHA Day 2019
-*On December 17th 2019, everyone will answer reCaptcha wrong to break Google's systems.
+*On December 17th 2019, everyone will answer reCAPTCHA wrong to break Google's systems.
 This webpage contains a reCaptcha to make it easy for those participating to find one.*

 # About
 As stated above, this is a simple website hosted at *reCAPTCHAday.itsnoahevans.co.uk* for those who wish to take part in reCAPTCHA Day 2019 to easily find a reCAPTCHA to fill out.